AkhauryShreyash22/Reciepies/readme.md

 Have created another asyncronus task which send mails to all sellers at 6 a.m. morning except sat and sun for adding a dish

 Have handled the logic of 6 a.m. and mon-fri in periodic task not through logic

+Using minio for s3 as i wouldn't able to use amazon as it was not supporting s3 for free plan however for amazon s3 just we have to change configuration

+Nowit upload to s3 every sunday at 6 a.m., It is a scheduled task which fetch user details and upload it to S3